tas33n/SAMs-Glams-Studio-nextJS/README.md

 # SAM'S GLAM STUDIO

 Welcome to **SAM'S GLAM STUDIO**!
 This is a modern, visually stunning single-page application (SPA) for professional makeup artists to showcase their portfolio, highlight services, and connect with clients.

+> **Note:** The actual project source code is private.
+This public repository is for showcase purposes only.

 Built with Next.js, Framer Motion, and Tailwind CSS.

 ---